The good news?

-You do the best you can with the information you have…and on very little sleep, thank you.
+You are doing the best you can with the information you have…and on very little sleep, thank you!

 What if you could have all the information you need in a handy little guide?
 The latest, greatest compilation of practical, research-based recommendations for starting your little one on this very important journey: eating real food.

-The Smart Mom's Guide to Starting Solids is your instruction manual for getting your baby off to the right start.
-Developed by pediatric dietitian, speaker and childhood nutrition expert Jill Castle, this easy-to-read guide sets the record straight and clears up any confusion you may have when it comes to starting solids with your baby - and to help you do it right.
+The Smart Mom's Guide to Starting Solids is your instruction manual for giving your baby the right start.
+Developed by pediatric dietitian, speaker and childhood nutrition expert Jill Castle, this easy-to-read guide sets the record straight and clears up any confusion you may have when it comes to starting solids with your baby.
+In a nutshell, she helps you do it right.

 All the options, considerations and warnings are laid out for you, with no-nonsense or hype.
 You'll learn everything you need to become a Mom who knows exactly how to start solids, advance them the right way, and nourish your baby from the beginning so your child starts with the healthiest foundation possible.